 In front of big holes in the sand, Kadek hits two pebbles against each other.
-It soon emerges the elongated and globular eyes of a big "Manta-shrimp" or squish.
-Hop, I'm all flashing!
+It soon emerges the elongated and globular eyes of a big "manta-shrimp" or squish.
+Hop, I'm totally flashing!

 Yes, one more!
-Youpi!
-Come on, I can not resist the pleasure of putting you a little picture.
+Yippee!
+Come on, I can't resist the pleasure of putting up his little picture for you.
 He's so cute, that one.